 A homeschool unit study is when you create or buy a planned study that focuses all of the subjects around one topic.

-**Your unit study does NOT have to include all subjects.
+**Your unit study does NOT have to include every subject.
 For example, I may include some fun math activities but stick with our math curriculum for each boy since they’re at different levels.

-You can investigate topics at a deeper level.
+You can investigate unit study ideas and topics at a deeper level.
 And even take time to go deeper with each subject.

 If you investigate a time period, for example, you’d look at the significant scientific inventions or what they learned at that time.